 • Does the breaching party have a legal defense and reason for which the contract was breached?

-What Are Some Legal Remedies for Breach of Contract?
+What Are Legal Remedies for Breach of Contract?

 Monetary Damages

-Payment of damages is the most common remedy for breach of contract cases.
-Remedies for breach of contract can include different types of damages, however.
+Payment of damages is the most common remedy for breach of contract cases and can include:

 • Compensatory damages – These damages seek to correct the situation by returning the non-breaching party to a similar position had the breach not occurred.